-This paper presents the dynamic characteristics (e.g., natural frequencies and mode shapes) of a 1900 TEU container ship in full load and ballast conditions.
-The method presented is based on a boundary integral equation method together with the method of images in order to impose appropriate boundary condition on the fluid's free surface.
-The method proposed in this study has already been successfully applied to structures partially filled with or partially submerged in quiescent and flowing fluids (see, for instance, [1] - [4]).
+In this paper, the dynamic characteristics (e.g., natural frequencies and mode shapes) of a container ship are investigated.
+The method adopted in this study is based on the boundary integral equation method and the method of images.
 In this investigation, it is assumed that the fluid is ideal, i.e., inviscid, incompressible and its motion is irrotational.
 It is also assumed that the ship hull vibrates in its in vacuo eigenmodes when it is in contact with fluid, and that each in vacuo mode gives rise to a corresponding surface pressure distribution on the wetted surface of the ship structure.
 The in vacuo dynamic analysis entails the vibration of the ship hull in the absence of any external force and structural damping, and the corresponding dynamic characteristics of the container ship are obtained using a standard finite element software.

 At the fluid-structure interface, continuity considerations require that the normal velocity of the fluid is equal to that of the structure.
 The normal velocities on the wetted surface are expressed in terms of the modal structural displacements.
-By using a boundary integral equation method the fluid pressure is eliminated from the problem, and that the fluid-structure interaction forces are calculated in terms of the generalized hydrodynamic added mass coefficients.
+By using the boundary integral equation method the fluid pressure is eliminated from the problem, and that the fluid-structure interaction forces are calculated in terms of the generalized hydrodynamic added mass terms.
 During this analysis, the wetted surface is idealized by using appropriate boundary elements, referred to as hydrodynamic panels.
 To assess the influence of the fluid on the dynamic response behavior of the container ship, the wet frequencies and associated mode shapes are calculated.